 Shopping in Manchester

 For those who love a good shop, Manchester has a wide range of stores, markets and independent retailers to suit any taste.
 Popular spots include the Arndale, Market Street, St Anne’s Square and Exchange Square.
-This area of the city is home to high street and big retail brands including cheap and cheerful Primark and the designer labels sold at Selfridges.
+This area of the city is home to the high street and big retail brands including cheap and cheerful Primark and the designer labels sold at Selfridges.
 The city centre offers a superb selection of international brands as well as the best of British, the Arndale alone has over 200 stores.

 Next on your list has to be the Northern Quarter.
 Filled with a huge variety of independent clothing stores, record stores and the legendary Affleck’s Palace Emporium, you’re certainly in for a treat.
 The Makers Market is every second Sunday of the month and sees Stevenson Square become a buzzing hive of activity with an eclectic mix of local artists, producers, creators and bakers selling their goods.
 This quirky area of Manchester is the perfect place to pick up unique trinkets and art.